argentsea/docfx/index.md

 Database passwords can be secured using [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/), [Secrets Manager](https://aws.amazon.com/secrets-manager/), [User Secrets](https://docs.microsoft.com/en-us/aspnet/core/security/app-secrets), [Docker secrets](https://docs.docker.com/engine/swarm/secrets/), or other secure storage.

-The configuration architecture simplifies the management of large numbers of data connections, while making it easy to deploy a release though staging environments.
+The configuration architecture simplifies the management of large numbers of data connections, reducing redunancy while making it easy to deploy a release though staging environments.

 ## Code Clarity and Maintenance

-Supportability is about more than operational management.
-It also includes simplicity in understanding application behavior, ease in extending it with new features and requirements, and a natural path to resolving bugs.
+Supportability is about more than managing the operational burden.
+It also includes simplicity in understanding application behavior, ease in extending it with new features and requirements, and a discoverable path to resolving bugs.
 When long-lived applications must be supported by teams that are not the original authors, this becomes especially critical.

 The ArgentSea Mapper helps reduce the burden of code maintenance by simplifying data access code.
+Schema mapping throughout the application can be managed with simple attributes on the Model classes.

 The logging functionality can also provide substantial insight to developers, including the dynamic code compilation behind the Mapper, misconfigurations, and data errors.

 However, one of the principal ways that ArgentSea help with ongoing code maintenance is that it enforces the use of stored procedures or functions.